Rating: Guide Revel 17/20, Gault Millau 16/20, RVF 15.5/20, Guide Hachette 1* (Very successful wine), Guide Larousse du Champagne 4*

 About the estate:

-Deeply rooted in Champagne, the Tarlant family were already growing vines in the time of Dom Pérignon.
-The estate was established in 1780 in the Marne Valley, and the first champagne was delivered in 1929.
-Today, it boasts a 14-hectare vineyard and a renowned style.
+With deep roots in Champagne, the Tarlants were already growing grapes in Dom Pérignon’s time.
+The estate was established in the Marne Valley starting in 1780, and its first champagne was released in 1929.
+Today, it boasts a 14-hectare vineyard and a distinctive style.
 At the helm since 1999 are Benoît and Mélanie, the children of Jean-Mary Tarlant, who presides over the house.
-In the cellar, Benoît vinifies in small vats or barrels by "climat," without malolactic fermentation, ages the reserve wines on lees, and favors low dosages (extra-brut) or no dosage at all (brut zéro).
+In the cellar, Benoît vinifies in small tanks or barrels by “climat,” without malolactic fermentation, ages the reserve wines on lees, and favors low dosages (extra-brut) or none at all (brut zero).

 Robert Parker - Wine Advocate